Support Care within fostering services for vulnerable children and young people.

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working directly with children and young people in settings such as nurseries, schools, or residential care.
-It covers essential knowledge and skills for supporting development from birth to 19 years, including safeguarding, communication, and promoting positive outcomes.
-This diploma is a key stepping stone for roles like early years educator or teaching assistant, and it aligns with the UK's Early Years Foundation Stage (EYFS) framework.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or volunteering in childcare and early years settings.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on safeguarding, communication, and professional practice.
+This diploma is recognised by Ofqual and aligns with the Early Years Foundation Stage (EYFS) framework, making it a key stepping stone for roles such as nursery practitioner, childminder, or teaching assistant.

 Key Concepts